fbl-church/fbl-church-app/.github/ISSUE_TEMPLATE/bug-report.md

 - A clear and concise description of what you expected to happen.

 ### **Screenshots**
-- If applicable, add screenshots to help explain your problem.
+- If applicable, add screenshots to help explain the problem.